AdobeDocs/commerce-knowledge-base.en/help/how-to/general/adobe-commerce-post-deploy-is-skipped-because-deploy-was-failed-error.md

 ## Issue

-The deployment fails and returns a generic error message, so it's not clear on how to resolve the error.
+The deployment fails and returns a generic error message, so it is not clear on how to resolve the error.

 ## Cause